 Education

-The most common field of study for immigrants in Sault Ste.
-Marie is architecture, engineering, and related technologies.
-The second most common field of study among immigrants is business, management, and public administration.
-The third is health and related fields.
+The most common field of study for immigrants in Thunder Bay is architecture, engineering, and related technologies.
+The second most common field of study among immigrants is health and related fields.
+The third is business, management, and public administration.